Sargawand/Sargawand/README.md

 - 👀 I’m interested in Software development
 - 🌱 I Have completed BSC Computer science
 - 💞️ I’m looking to collaborate on ...
-- 💞️ I'm persving Python fullstack development course at SquadInfotech vashi.
+- 💞️ I have complated Python fullstack development course at SquadInfotech vashi.
+- 💞️ I’m currently Working as Junior software Developer at ZP technologies.
+-
 - 📫 How to reach me 9966526624

 <!---